maribernardes/SimpleNeedleTracking/README.md

-# NeedleSegmenter
+# NeedleTracking
-NeedleSegmenter module in 3Dslicer
+NeedleTracking module in 3D Slicer

-This 3D Slicer module locates the needle tip from Magnitude and phase MR images.
+This 3D Slicer module locates the needle tip from 2D MR images Input requirement:
+    Magnitude/Phase image or Real/Imaginary image.
+Uses scikit unwrapping algorithm

 INSTALL:

-1. Slicer has to be built from source code.
-Follow the instructions in the following link : https://slicer.readthedocs.io/en/latest/developer_guide/build_instructions/index.html
-    > Python 3.6.X needed in the build

-2. Build the the phase unwrapping CLI module inside your build tree.
-Code for the phase unwrapping module is provided by Junichi Tokuda at : github.com/tokjun/PhaseUnwrapping

-3. Add the NeedSegmenter module as a scripted python module.
+1. Add the NeedTracking module as a scripted python module.

-4. Install required python libraries in Slicer's python using pip module.
+2. Install required python libraries in 3D Slicer's python using the Python Interactor interface.
 Libraries required can be found in python_requirements.txt

 USAGE:

-1. Select the magnitude and phase image of the desired volume.
-The mask is automatically generated from the magnitude image.
+1. Define the input mode
+Two input modes are excepted:
+    Magnitude and phase
+    Real and imaginary
+2. Select the image pair
+3. Select the scene view where the needle will be tracked
+4. Press button for tracking

-2. Four modes are available :
+Two tracking options are available
- A) Manual Segmentation using slice slider (advanced)
- B) Segment Needle from the slice shown in the scene view
- C) Simulated Tracking automates needle tracking while scrolling through different slices
- D) Live Tracking Protocol used in conjuction with SRC protocol.
-Adjust the FPS accordingly.

-Demo of the module can be found under Preview.mp4

-Known bugs
-1. The option to select the scene view of choice is not available.
-Only the Green scene is active however it can be changed to any view (Axial, Sagittal, Coronal).
+    Track once with current image in the scene view ("Detect Needle" button) Cyclic track with timer defined by update rate ("Start/Stop Live Tracking" buttons)